benchmarko/LocoBasic/README.md

   - same as *INT*
 - `CLS` Clears the output window
 - `COS(number)` Returns the cosine of *number* given in radians
+  - degrees with *DEG* are not supported
 - `DATA ["string", number,...]` Defines string or numerical data to be read by *READ*
   - Separated by commas ","
   - Strings must be quoted
   - Numbers (including hex and binary) are unquoted and can only be read numerically
 - `DEC$(number, format)` Returns the number as a string formatted according to the specified pattern.
-  - Only "#" and "." are supported in the format.
+  - Only "#" and "." are supported in the format (no extra characters).
 Example: "##.###"
+  - No overflow warning
 - `DEF FNname[(arg1, ...)] = expression` Defines a function *FNname*
   - Can be used as `FNname()`
   - No space between *FN* and *name* is allowed
   - If there are no arguments, do not use parentheses
 - `DIM arrayVariable(dim1 [, dim2, ...])` Initializes an array
   - Can be multi-dimensional
-  - Will be initialized to 0 or "" depending on the variable type
+  - Elements Will be initialized with 0 or "" depending on the variable type
 - `END` Ends execution
   - currently the same as `STOP`
 - `ERASE variable, [variable,...]` Erases array variables